sinemeister/cs50-final-solar-system-simulation/README.md

 This project is developed solely by myself as a final project for Harvard University's <a href="https://cs50.harvard.edu/x/2023/">CS50x Introduction to Computer Science Course</a>.
 I have no commercial or monetary purposes.
 This is developed only for educational purposes.

-Special thanks to Harvard University, Prof. David J. Malan and, the staff!
+Special thanks to Harvard University, Prof. David J. Malan, and the staff!

 ## Contact